 Students are encouraged more generally to apply for work-study eligibility.
 Work-study students are then eligible to be hired into various positions: as paid research assistants for faculty members, as graduate student assistants in the Center for Values and Social Policy, or as graders for courses on an hourly basis.

 In addition to internal Department funding for Ph.D. students, there are University-wide (and beyond) sources of funding available to incoming and current Ph.D. students.
 These fellowships are awarded through an open, campus-wide competition; some provide significantly more money than internal Department funding sources.
-Our Ph.D. students have been quite successful in winning these fellowships.
-Visit the following pages for more information: Arts and Humanities Dissertation Fellowships; Graduate Student Awards and Grants; National Fellowship Opportunities.
+Our Ph.D. students have often been successful in winning these fellowships.
+Visit the following pages for more information: Center for Humanities & the Arts (CHA) Dissertation Fellowships; Graduate School Awards and Grants; National Fellowship Opportunities.
 Also see some of the links provided below.

 Funding a humanities Ph.D. with student loans should be approached with serious caution, but the Office of Financial Aid has information about this.